Lots of holidays have signature colors – and what better way to celebrate the holidays than wearing those seasonal colors on your braces!

 Check out the full guide to Christmas braces colors below.

 The Christmas Classic: Red and Green

-Did you know that Coca Cola helped promote the now-classic Christmas colors of red-and-green in 1931?
+Did you know that Coca-Cola helped promote the now-classic Christmas colors of red-and-green in 1931?
 It’s been the essential Christmas palette since then, with the holiday season dominated by red and green everything, from coffee cups to sweaters – and, of course, braces!

-For the classic look, alternate between bright red and a hunter green rubber bands across the top and bottom rows of the teeth.
+For the classic look, alternate between bright red and hunter green rubber bands across the top and bottom rows of the teeth.
 Or, for a more striking look, do one whole row of teeth red and the other green.

 The O Holy Night: Blue and Silver

-For an elegant, Christmas-party ready holiday look, try an alternating palette of deep blue and silver.
-This color combination will have the added advantage of making your teeth look whiter, since deep blues enhance the natural whiteness.
+For an elegant, Christmas-party-ready holiday look, try an alternating palette of deep blue and silver.
+This color combination will have the added advantage of making your teeth look whiter since deep blues enhance the natural whiteness.

 Pro tip: skip white or yellow rubber bands, as these can quickly become discolored or make your teeth look dull or stained.
 Silver will stay shiny and bright, and enhance the appearance of the blue rubber bands, for a festive, bright white smile.